-Immunisation is the best possible protection against influenza and the most important way we can reduce the number of flu infections and deaths.
+- Immunisation and practising prevention measures are the best ways we can protect against the flu and reduce the number of flu infections and deaths.

-Immunisation is recommended for everyone aged six months and over.
-Some people are more at risk of complications from influenza and are eligible for free vaccination.
-Anyone with an underlying medical condition or reduced immunity is most at risk and should be immunised against the flu.
+People with an underlying medical condition or reduced immunity are most at risk and should be immunised against influenza.
 They include:

 - anyone aged 65 years and older